things-labs/cicd-go-template/README.md

     - dependabot for github-actions and Go

 ## How to use
-1. copy this repository
+1. action Use this template and then create a repository
-2. rename repository name
-3. replace "things-labs" to your self username using sed(or others)
+2. replace "things-labs" to your self username using sed(or others)
-4. run make init
+3. run make init
-5: done
+4: done

 ## References